nobuyo/medy/README.md

 ~~~

 ## for contributors

+1. Fork it
+2. Create your feature branch (git checkout -b my-new-feature)
+3. Commit your changes (git commit -am 'Add some feature')
+4. Push to the branch (git push origin my-new-feature)
+5. Create a new Pull Request

 ####file description
 filename(assumed dir) ... desc
 - setup.ini(Cygwin packages folder each Machine) ... provide packages infomation